Shandong: Early modern era

+Late Qing era

+After the defeat in the First Opium War, China became increasingly exposed to Western influence; as a coastal province, Shandong was significantly affected.
+After the Second Opium War, Qing court opened Cheefoo as trade port, and then western powers like established consulates, missionaries, Christian schools, and factories in there.
+Due to its strategic position, every power wanted to gain its position in the province; in the 1880s, Shandong became the logistics and training base of Beiyang Fleet, and Weihaiwei served as the headquarter of the fleet.
+However, Beiyang fleet was disastrous defeated by Imperial Japanese Navy in 1894, and Japanese began to penetrate into Shandong.
+Three years later, two German catholic missionaries were killed in Juye, Heze, causing the Juye Incident, and Qing government had to cede Qingdao to the German Empire.
+In 1898, Weihaiwei was also given to Britain, as the result of pressure from Russian Empire.

+Moreover, due to the annexation of Outer Manchuria by Russia in 1860, the Qing government revoked the prohibition and encouraged settlement of Shandong people to what remained of Manchuria.
+A large number of people from Shandong migrated to Northeast China, Russian Far East, and Korea in search of better opportunities.
+Many settled in Northeast China (also known as Manchuria), contributing significantly to the region's demographic and agricultural development, engaging in farming, construction, and mining.
+Before the extermination and forced deportation by Soviets, there were roughly 200 thousand Chinese labors in Russian Far East, 95% of whom are from Shandong.

-Shandong was one of the first places in which the Boxer Rebellion started and became one of the uprising centers.
-In 1899, the Qing general Yuan Shikai was appointed governor of the province to suppress the uprising.
+Shandong was one of the first places where the Boxer Rebellion broke out, and became one of the centers of the uprising.
+In 1899, Qing general Yuan Shikai was appointed governor of the province to suppress the uprising.
 He held the post for three years.

-Germany took control of China's Shandong Peninsula.
-In 1898, Germany had leased Jiaozhou Bay and its port of Qingdao under threat of force.
-Development was a high government priority.
-Over 200 million marks were invested in world-class harbor facilities such as berths, heavy machinery, rail yards, and a floating dry dock.
+Germany took control of the peninsula in 1898, leasing Jiaozhou Bay and its port of Qingdao under threat of force.
+Development was a high priority for the Germans: over 200 million marks were invested in world-class harbor facilities including berths, heavy machinery, rail yards, and a floating dry dock.
 Private enterprises worked across the Shandong Province, opening mines, banks, factories, and rail lines.

-As a consequence of the First World War, Japan seized Germany holdings in Qingdao and Shandong.
-The Treaty of Versailles transferred ownership to Japan instead of restoring Chinese sovereignty over the area.
+As a consequence of the First World War, Japan seized German holdings in Qingdao and Shandong.
+The 1919 Treaty of Versailles transferred ownership to Japan instead of restoring Chinese sovereignty over the area.
 Popular dissatisfaction with this outcome, referred to as the Shandong Problem, led to the vehement student protests in the May Fourth Movement.
-Among the reservations to the Treaty that the United States Senate Committee on Foreign Relations approved was "to give Shantung to China," the treaty with reservations was not approved.
+Among the reservations to the Treaty that the United States Senate Committee on Foreign Relations approved was "to give Shantung to China", the treaty with reservations was not approved.
 Finally, Shandong reverted to Chinese control in 1922 after the United States' mediation during the Washington Naval Conference.
 Weihai followed in 1930.